Is Your Site Optimized for Mobile Devices? What To DO if Your Site is Not Mobile Ready…

 There are many websites in cyberspace to this day that are not responsive to mobile devices, which means that these businesses are missing out on an opportunity to sell their product or service to the many people that are accessing their site from a wireless device.

 Make Sure Your Site is Ready for Your Mobile Audience

-It is said that mobile networks are available to more than 90% of the world’s population with some 150 countries offering, at the minimum, high-speed 3G service.
+It is said that mobile networks are available to more than 90% of the world’s population with some 150 countries offering, at the minimum, 3G service, with many at the high-speed 5G service.